fxboxed/eugo/content/czechia/cities/prague/_index.md

 Guides bring the city’s rich history to life with engaging stories and insights.
 Look for tours that include rest breaks and small group sizes for a more relaxed experience.

-[Explore the best organized tours for seniors in the Czech Republic](https://www.budgetyourtrip.com/czech-republic/tours-t_seniors) to find one that suits your needs.

 ### Enjoying Classical Music Concerts